Generalized Nearest Neighbor Decoding: GMI and Optimal GNNDR

 \subsection{GMI of GNNDR}

-Before studying our problem, we briefly introduce the general notion of mismatched decoding.
+Before studying our problem, we briefly introduce the general notion of mismatched decoding {\cite{ganti00:it} \cite{lapidoth98:it} \cite{scarlett20:ftcit}}.
 Consider a memoryless channel $P_{\rvy|\rvx}$ with input $\rvx \in \mathcal{X}$ and output $\rvy \in \mathcal{Y}$.
-At rate $R$ and coding block length $N$, a codebook $\mathcal{C}$ consists of $\lceil e^{NR}\rceil$ codewords, so that the message $m$ is mapped to $(x_1(m), \ldots, x_N(m))$, for $m \in \mathcal{M} = \{1, \ldots, \lceil e^{NR}\rceil \}$.
+At rate $R$ and coding block length $N$, a codebook $\mathcal{C}$ consists of $\lceil e^{NR}\rceil$ codewords, so that the message $m$ is mapped to $x^N(m) = (x_1(m), \ldots, x_N(m))$, for $m \in \mathcal{M} = \{1, \ldots, \lceil e^{NR}\rceil \}$.
 For mismatched decoding, we let a function $d: \mathcal{X} \times \mathcal{Y} \mapsto \mathbb{R}$ be a so-called ``decoding metric'', which hence induces the following decoding rule:

-with tie broken arbitrarily.
-A rate $R$ is achievable if there exists a sequence of codebooks such that the maximal probability of decoding error asymptotically vanishes as $N \rightarrow \infty$, and the supremum of achievable rates is called the mismatch capacity.
+with {ties} broken arbitrarily.
+A rate $R$ is achievable if there exists a sequence of codebooks such that the maximal probability of decoding error asymptotically vanishes as $N \rightarrow \infty$, and the supremum of achievable rates is called the mismatched capacity.

-As discussed in Section \ref{subsec:literature}, the mismatch capacity remains an open problem, and various lower bounds to the mismatch capacity have been established, corresponding to different coding schemes.
+As discussed in Section \ref{subsec:literature}, the mismatched capacity remains an open problem, and various lower bounds to the mismatched capacity have been established, corresponding to different coding schemes.
 The GMI is such a lower bound, which indicates the achievable rate of mismatched decoding under i.i.d. random codebook ensemble; see, e.g., \cite{ganti00:it} \cite{lapidoth02it}.
 Indeed, the GMI is the maximum achievable rate such that the probability of decoding error, averaged over the i.i.d. random codebook ensemble, asymptotically vanishes as the coding block length grows without bound \cite{lapidoth02it}.

 For a given channel input distribution $P_\rvx$ and its induced channel output distribution $P_\rvy$, a general expression of the GMI is given by \cite{ganti00:it}

 where $\mathcal{G}$ denotes the set of all probability distributions $\nu$ on $\mathcal{X} \times \mathcal{Y}$ that satisfy